Fahrenheit 0.4.0

 read()Read line from stdin.

-setTimeout(delay, methodName, callbacks)Execute a method after a delay in milliseconds (non-blocking).
+settimeout(delay, methodName, [target])Execute a method (or object method) after a delay in milliseconds (non-blocking).

 random()Random double [0.0, 1.0).